Y-Likhitha/Alien-Orbitron/README.md

-# 🚀 Galaxy Blaster
+# 🚀 Alien Blaster

-**Galaxy Blaster** is a retro-style space shooter game built with **Python** and **Pygame**.
+**Alien Blaster** is a retro-style space shooter game built with **Python** and **Pygame**.
 Control your spaceship to destroy incoming alien invaders and rack up your score.
 With classic pixel visuals, sound effects, and a nostalgic arcade feel, this is a fun project for beginner game developers.

 ---